nickscamara/AutomatedStudyGuide/README.md

 ### Why use this automated tool?
 Automated Study Guide does 99% of the work for you.
 It searches in the internet, grab the information, filter it and then copy and save in a document where you can easily study and don't lose time searching hundreds of websites.

+### Education
+This program was done to help students build their study tools.

 ### Collaborators
 @nickscamara
 @calebpeffer